Understanding Addiction Treatment

 Aftercare or Post-Treatment Support

-Once the treatment portion of the program is complete, you can return to a new daily life of recovery maintenance; however, this doesn’t mean that the continuum of care is complete.
+Once the treatment portion of the program is complete, you can return to a new daily life of recovery maintenance; however, this doesn’t mean that your care is complete.
 Even after treatment is over and you are able to manage the addiction alone, stress or other emotional or physical challenges might occasionally increase the risk of relapse.

 Oxford Treatment Center’s discharge planners will work with you to create an aftercare plan that works for you.
-In the aftercare stage of your continuum of care, Oxford provides access to weekly meetings on campus, and to its expansive alumni network.
+In the aftercare stage, Oxford provides access to weekly meetings on campus, and to its expansive alumni network.

-Programs that include aftercare are committed to the full continuum of care, demonstrating that they are also committed to giving you the best chance at recovery from your substance abuse or addiction issues.
-These programs prepare you for long-term maintenance of your substance abuse disorders.
+Programs that include aftercare demonstrate they are committed to giving you the best chance at recovery from addiction.
+These programs prepare you for long-term maintenance of your substance use disorders.